 Therese’s stories and photos were also featured in a digital newspaper when The Pool was re-exhibited at the National Gallery of Victoria in 2017–2018.
 On her active Twitter and Instagram accounts, she connects with an international community of swimmers, writers, artists, historians, readers, commentators and travellers.
 She lives in Sydney’s inner west and is a regular swimmer at her local pools at Petersham, Leichhardt and Enmore.

-Her first book, The Memory Pool: Australian stories of summer, sun and swimming, will be published on November 1 2019 with NewSouth.
+Her first book, The Memory Pool: Australian stories of summer, sun and swimming, was published on November 1 2019 with NewSouth.

 'Like bubbles of champagne', The Guardian Australian edition, January 26 2020